Let Pat Douglas Realtors help you with purchasing your home in Inglewood

 Step 8 – Close the deal

-Your mortgage lender will furnish you with a Loan Estimate (LE) outlining your closing costs within three days of taking your loan application.
-You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of receiving your application.
-The estimate rests on the loan amount, and RESPA requirements order that it has to contain all closing costs and be within a narrow range of accuracy.
-I'll go over the estimate and let you know if everything looks adequate.
+You'll get a Loan Estimate (LE) detailing your closing costs from your mortgage lender within three days of accepting your application.
+This estimate depends on the loan amount.
+RESPA requirements dictate that it has to contain all closing costs and be within a close range of accuracy, and I'll analyze the estimate and let you know if it all looks all right.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, simply contact me at 323754-8283 or e-mail me at .
+And if you need anything, just call me at 323754-8283 or e-mail me at .